 Now is probably the appropriate time to remind the reader that this spreadsheet was born (ha!) while Mrs FP was giving birth to FC5 just over 5 years ago.
 The birthing process is somewhat slow and laborious (ha!), so I found myself with some extra time on my hands.
 The result was this spreadsheet, which is a labor (ha!) of love, born (ha!) by my disdain for the complexity of the US tax code.

-I have an innate desire to take complicated topics and make them simple to understand.
+I like to take complicated topics and make them simple to understand.
 I believe the sheet accomplishes this.
 Plug in your parameters, then look up your income and find your tax liability.
 Done.

 Step 1: Enter relevant parameters in yellow.
 I haven’t gotten around to implementing the “head of household” logic.
 I should probably get around to that one of these decades.